P0JiS3cUriTy/SiriServer-WebAddons/README.md

 git clone https://github.com/cedbv/SiriServer-WebAddons.git
 ```
 2. Rename config-sample.php to config.php
-3. Edit config.php to match your config (See https://dev.twitter.com/apps to create a Twitter app)
+3. Edit config.php to match your config (See https://dev.twitter.com/apps to create a Twitter app and https://developers.facebook.com/apps to create a Facebook app)
 4. It's ready.
 You can now use Twitter plugin for SiriServer.